 The purpose of the processing with regard to workers with reduced working capacity: to verify and prove the employment of a person with reduced working capacity and the benefits to the Employer in connection with the employment of persons with reduced working capacity on the basis of the applicable legislation in force, in particular with regard to the following.

-The source of the data is the data subject directly.
+The source of the personal data is primarily the data subject directly.

 The Data Controller is legally obliged to transfer employee data to public authorities (e.g. NAV, MÁK, ONYF).